 - ½ small Onion chopped or ¼ cup chopped Onion

 - 4 Green Chilies seeded and chopped (adjust to taste)

-- ¼ tsp dry roasted and powdered Mustard Seeds
+- ¼ teaspoon dry roasted and powdered Mustard Seeds

-- ¼ tsp dry roasted and powdered Fenugreek Seeds
+- ¼ teaspoon dry roasted and powdered Fenugreek Seeds

 - Lime Juice to taste

 - Salt to Taste

 - 1 teaspoon Urad Dal

 - 3 Green Chilies Chopped (adjust to taste)